-The Victorian Era is often remembered for its morality with women’s buttoned-up collars and high boots that prevented even the slightest hint of skin beneath.
-However, there were also many tales of murder and death during that era that captured the public’s imagination.
+The mid- to late-1800s is often remembered for its morality with women’s buttoned-up collars and high boots that prevented even the slightest hint of skin beneath.
+However, there were also many tales of murder and death in the Victorian Era that captured the public’s imagination.
 Here are thirteen stories for Halloween.

 “The house was in a most dilapidated and filthy condition, never having been cleaned since his mother’s death.
 The charred fragments of the dress which she was wearing when burned were to be seen upon the floor of a lower room.
 The paper was torn from the walls in every room, and in many parts the plaster had fallen.
 The ceiling of the attic was broken, the tiles being exposed, and at one end a portion of the roof had fallen in.”